rahulfulpagare/Linux/Password-Break-Techniques.md

 ## ⚠️ Ctrl+D Error (Maintenance Mode Issue)

 ### Possible Causes:
+- If there is a mistake in `/etc/fstab`, the system will drop into maintenance mode, and pressing **Ctrl+D** will not fix the issue.
+- Corrupt filesystem
 - Corrupt filesystem
 - Incorrect `/etc/fstab` entries
 - Missing system files